alois-hnn/JavaProjects/shoppinglist/README.md

 ## Shoppinglist

-List exmaple which demonstrates the handling of list items.
+List example which demonstrates the handling of list items.